The Recipe for Moroccan Tea

 6. Harmonize the infusion

-Pour a first glass of tea, then pour it back into the teapot.
-This traditional technique helps to harmonize the infusion and balance the aromas.
+Pour a first glass of tea then pour it back into the teapot.
+This traditional gesture harmonizes the infusion and balances the aromas.

 7. Serve the Moroccan tea

 The tea is poured from a height into the glasses to oxygenate the drink and create the characteristic foam of Moroccan tea.
-This dramatic gesture is an integral part of the Atāy ritual.
+This spectacular gesture is an integral part of the Atāy ritual.

 The Benefits of Moroccan Tea